rparadela/bradi/README.md

 The code in this repository is licensed under the **MIT License** — see [LICENSE](LICENSE) for details.

-The BrADI index values and derived datasets are made available for research and non-commercial use.
 If you use BrADI in your research, please cite as indicated below.

 ---

 ## Citation

-If using BrADI, please cite: XXXXX
+Paradela, R. (2026).
+Brazilian Area Deprivation Index (BrADI).
+Zenodo. https://doi.org/XXXXX